 - Call Home: St. Louis, MO

-- Love: Notre Dame, St. Louis Cardinals, warm weather, yoga, M&Ms, inspirational quotes, all things Irish, laughing, slow mornings with coffee, sushi, dry humor, any and all exercise, alone time, painting, preppy and classic fashion, the Today Show, splitting bottles of wine with friends, interior design, getting lost in a good book, and blogs.
+- Love: Notre Dame, St. Louis Cardinals, warm weather, yoga, M&Ms, cheesy inspirational quotes, all things Irish, slow mornings with coffee, sushi, dry humor, any and all exercise, preppy and classic fashion, the Today Show, splitting bottles of wine with friends, interior design, getting lost in a good book, and blogs.

 The Story of the Blog:

 I started my blog fresh out of college and a much different person than I am today.
 I had just recently recovered from Anorexia Nervosa, moved back home for my first job, and was searching for connection.
 My eating disorder made me feel very misunderstood and isolated (there is much more information out there about Anorexia Nervosa today than there was when I was struggling!) and my blog was a way to explain my thoughts, share my newly healthy life, and connect with other people that got it.
 It turned out that sharing on the blog also helped bring me closer to family and friends.
 I was better at explaining myself in writing than I was face to face with them.